Last updated: June 2026

 Copper is known to be effective against a wide range of viruses, which can also affect the skin.
 Certain viruses, like those that cause cold sores (herpes simplex virus) or warts (human papillomavirus), can wreak havoc on skin health.
 Copper's antiviral properties may help reduce the severity or likelihood of viral skin infections.

 A study published in Polymers demonstrated that copper-ionized fabrics could inactivate 99% of the SARS-CoV-2 virus (responsible for COVID-19) in just minutes (7), suggesting that copper may be effective in killing other types of viruses as well.
-While more research is needed to fully understand the antiviral mechanisms of copper, these studies highlight its potential as a natural tool for preventing viral infections on the skin.

 5. Copper Has Antifungal Properties to Protect Skin